surister/cratedb-guide/DEVELOP.md

 # Developer Guide

-Set up a development sandbox suitable for convenient editing with live reloading, i.e. just type `make dev`.
-Please refer to the [Authoring Guide].
+To set up a development sandbox and build the docs with live reloading functionality, type `make dev` in a terminal while inside the `docs` folder.
+Please refer to the [Authoring Guide] for more information.

 [Authoring Guide]: https://crate-docs-theme.readthedocs.io/en/latest/authoring.html